-Relating to Status Category Value Obligation Reference Human services % (4) Any You must use the NGO Registration Scheme as a first step to sourcing information about NGOs which are seeking to, or are contracted to, deliver human services on behalf of NSW government.
+Relating to Status Category Value Obligation Reference Human services @ Any You must use the NGO Registration Scheme as a first step to sourcing information about NGOs which are seeking to, or are contracted to, deliver human services on behalf of NSW government.
 The Registration Scheme is not a prequalification scheme and should not be used to shortlist applicants for procurement activities.
-PBD 2016-04 Accessing Information about Human Services NGOs % you must seek approval to amend Counsel (or external legal counse You must use the NSW Human Services Agreement template when procuring human services from NGOs .
+PBD 2016-04 Accessing Information About Human Services NGOs \$2 ٨ Any You must use the NSW Human Services Agreement template when procuring human services from NGOs .
 PBD 2017-04 Procuring Human Services from You must seek approval to amend the template from your agency General Counsel (or external legal counsel) and the Chief Procurement Officer.
-NGOs You must report annually on amendments to the template to the Human Services Category Management Working Group. & Any You are encouraged to use the Human Services Outcomes Framework when commissioning for the delivery of human services .
-Human Services Outcomes Framework Legal services Any You must refer core legal work to the Crown Solicitor in accordance with the NSW Government Core Legal Work Guidelines.
-M2016-04 NSW Government Core Legal Any You may engage the Crown Solicitor for legal matters that are not core legal work, although this work will not be funded from the Attorney General's Legal Fund.
-Work Guidelines Travel Any You must manage official travel undertaken by public officials using public money in accordance with the Travel and Transport Policy .
+NGOs You must report annually on amendments to the template to the Human Services Category Management Working Group.
+Any You are encouraged to use the Human Services Outcomes Framework when commissioning for the delivery of human services .
+Human Services Outcomes Framework Travel R Any You must manage official travel undertaken by public officials using public money in accordance with the Travel and Transport Policy .
 Travel and Transport Policy Any You should observe the Travel Operational Guidelines .
-Travel Operational Guidelines Fuel % Any You must use E10 and biodiesel blends where possible, unless there is a clear operational requirement that precludes the use of biofuels.
-M2012-08 Use of Biofuels
+Travel Operational Guidelines Fuel ×2 Any You must use E10 and biodiesel blends where possible, unless there is a clear operational requirement that precludes the use of biofuels.
+M2012-08 Use of Biofuels Fleet 1 Any You must follow vehicle telematics principles set out in the Travel and Transport Policy Appendix 2 - NSW Government Fleet Telematics Policy.
+Deviations from these principles will require approval from the Secretary or relevant authorised delegate and consultation with the relevant union/s.
+Travel and Transport Policy Any You should observe the Motor Vehicle Operational Guidelines .
+Motor Vehicle Operational Guidelines

-Relating to Status Cate gory Value Obligation Reference Resource efficiency £ Any You must comply with the government's resource efficiency requirements for: • owned and leased office buildings and data centres • new electrical appliances including whitegoods, televisions, pool pumps, commercial electrical equipment and air conditioning equipment • ICT hardware, printers, photocopiers and DVD players • new buildings and fitouts • owned or leased light vehicles • use of 6% GreenPower • water using appliances • surface coatings and other VOC emitting products such as adhesives, sealants, carpets and carpet underlays • mobile non-road diesel plant and equipment, whether purchased, leased, or contractor-supplied in new buildings and infrastructure.
-Government Resource Efficiency Policy £ Any You must , for contractor-supplied plant and equipment in new buildings and infrastructure, including upgrades to existing buildings and infrastructure valued > \$10 million: • incorporate a weighting for air emission standards, in conjunction with other environmental considerations, during the tender selection process, and apply a consistent weighting to preference the lowest emission engines • include a requirement for contractors to report on engine conformity with emission standards and the fitting of any exhaust after-treatment devices in procurement contracts.
-D Any Implementation and reporting on the GREP is voluntary for agencies with fewer than 100 employees.
+Relating to Status tatus Category Value Obligation Reference Resource efficiency Any You must comply with the Government's resource efficiency requirements for: owned and leased office buildings and data centres new electrical appliances including whitegoods, televisions, pool pumps, commercial electrical equipment and air conditioning equipment ICT hardware, printers, photocopiers and DVD players new buildings and fitouts owned or leased light vehicles use of 6% GreenPower water using appliances surface coatings and other VOC emitting products such as adhesives, sealants, carpets and carpet underlays mobile non-road diesel plant and equipment, whether purchased, leased, or contractor-supplied in new buildings and infrastructure.
+Government Resource Efficiency Policy Ø Any You must, for contractor-supplied plant and equipment in new buildings and infrastructure, including upgrades to existing buildings and infrastructure valued > \$10 million: incorporate a weighting for air emission standards, in conjunction with other environmental considerations, during the tender selection process, and apply a consistent weighting to preference the lowest emission engines include a requirement for contractors to report on engine conformity with emission standards and the fitting of any exhaust after-treatment devices in procurement contracts.
+Any Implementation and reporting on the GREP is voluntary for agencies with fewer than 100 employees.